 This M.A. seminar focuses on a recurrent plot motif of British fiction since the appearance of the novel in the 18th century: a marriage that takes place between a man and a woman of unequal social standing.
 We will read a series of English novels published between the mid-eighteenth century and the present day, all exploring a fantasy in which romantic love intertwines seamlessly with upward social mobility.
 Drawing on the insights of feminist scholarship and theory, we will explore both the appeal and the darker implications of this enduring narrative paradigm.

-919 Advanced Academic Reading and Writing - Dr. Ilana Blumberg
+919 Advanced Academic Reading and Writing - Prof. Ilana Blumberg

 required of all new MA students in literature